zzfima/docs.ru-ru/docs/visual-basic/language-reference/operators/left-shift-assignment-operator.md

 - operator<<=
 - compound assignment statements [Visual Basic] ms.assetid: 8ad26613-faff-4e2f-89ee-63feee33bfda
-ms.openlocfilehash: aae71069bdcb88efa5842526dd7eb47806f248d0
+ms.openlocfilehash: cc89e0dadc7148b21e695a53a2e746a00ed66441
-ms.sourcegitcommit: 3094dcd17141b32a570a82ae3f62a331616e2c9c
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: ru-RU
-ms.lasthandoff: 10/01/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71701110"
+ms.locfileid: "74350958"
 ---
-# <a name="-operator-visual-basic"></a>Оператор \<\<= (Visual Basic)
+# <a name="-operator-visual-basic"></a>\<\<= Operator (Visual Basic)
-Выполняет арифметическое смещение влево для значения переменной или свойства и присваивает результат переменной или свойству.
+Performs an arithmetic left shift on the value of a variable or property and assigns the result back to the variable or property.

 ## <a name="syntax"></a>Синтаксис